ChangWynn/CV/README.md

 Empire Casino - *London, UK* <br/>
 Aspers Casino - *Newcastle, UK*

-  - Developed quick thinking ability and excellent problem-solving skills to provide fast and accurate payouts, maintaining gaming sessions at an optimal pace.
+  - Developed quick thinking ability and excellent problem-solving skills to provide fast and accurate payouts, ensuring optimal game pace.
-  - Consistently displayed a positive and upbeat attitude to deliver excellent customer service.
+  - Consistently displayed a positive and upbeat attitude, delivering excellent customer service.
   - Demonstrated natural resilience in handling high-pressure situations, such as dealing to high-value customers to keep customer service standards high.

 ###### 2012-2015
 ### Store Manager
 Tel and Com - *Troyes, France*

-  - Led a team of sales associates, providing training and performance evaluations to contribute to their professional development.
+  - Led a team of sales associates, providing training and performance evaluations, contributing to their professional development.
   - Demonstrated efficient analytical thinking and problem solving skills by analysing data and developing action plans to attract customers and generate business revenue.
   - Led the store to consistently be the best regional branch for several weeks by implementing a scheme to reward loyal customers, resulting in a streak of overachieved targets.